SimpleDataLabsInc/prophecy-docs/docs/getting-started/genaichatbot.md

 ![Web Vectorize Pipeline](img/genai_web_vectorize.png)

-Once the document chunks have each been assigned a vector, these “embeddings” are stored in the Unity Catalog and to a vector database.
-We chose Pinecone, and you can choose any other vector database to store the vector embedding and the corresponding ID.
-The Pinecone database will be queried in the next Pipeline.
+Once the document chunks have each been assigned a vector, these “embeddings” are stored in the Unity Catalog and to a [vector database](https://www.pinecone.io/learn/vector-database/) (eg Pinecone).
+We can use this Knowledge Warehouse to construct our LLM prompt in the next Pipeline.

 #### 2b.i Configuring the Web Vectorize Pipeline